 RESUME

-Kevin Pineda-Hernández is a PhD candidate in economics at the Université Libre de Bruxelles (ULB) and the Université de Mons (UMONS).
-His PhD thesis "Wages, overeducation and poverty: the role of origin and institutions" is financed by the Belgian Fund for Scientific Research (F.R.S.–FNRS).
-He is also a teaching assistant in labour economics.
+Kevin Pineda-Hernández is a PhD researcher in economics at the Université Libre de Bruxelles (ULB).
+He defended his PhD thesis "Wages, overeducation and poverty: the role of origin and institutions" in November 2023, which was funded by the Belgian Fund for Scientific Research (F.R.S.–FNRS).
+He is also a teaching assistant and temporary lecturer in labour economics.

-He is also a member of DULBEA (ULB) and Soci&ter (UMONS).
+He is also a DULBEA (ULB), Soci&ter (UMONS), and GLO member.

-He is also a member of DULBEA (ULB) and Soci&ter (UMONS).
+He is also a DULBEA (ULB), Soci&ter (UMONS), and GLO member.

 RESEARCH FIELDS